 Stories of the Land Interpretive Trailway

-The Stories of the Land initiative is a work in progress involving a signage-guided educational walk through a portion of our property with the goal of engaging hikers with the fascinating history that happened on the soil beneath their feet.
-A grant from the Kohler Foundation has made this project possible.
+The Stories of the Land initiative involves a signage-guided educational walk through a portion of our property with the goal of engaging hikers with the fascinating history that happened on the soil beneath their feet.

 Our historic site is situated on beautiful Ho-Chunk ancestral land which offers valuable educational opportunities.
 From examining the culture and history of the indigenous Ho-Chunk people, to discovering prominent historical figures who journeyed here, to exploring applied prairie science and more, Stories of the Land enhances our educational offerings out in nature's classroom.